 Looking for academic tradition?
 The Charles University in Prague was founded in 1348 and was the first of its kind in the region.

-Back to modern days, Czech Republic gets about 35,000 international students every year.
+Back to modern days, the Czech Republic gets about 35,000 international students every year.
 Some of the best English - taught undergraduate programmes for international students are at:

 Studying in the Czech Republic is also affordable.
 The living costs can easily be covered with 400 - 700 EUR/month – including fun activities.